Necessary and Sufficient Watermark for Large Language Models

 \textbf{Post-hoc Detection Methods.} As an alternative approach, post-hoc detection methods have been proposed \citep{zellers2019defending,gehrmann2019gltr,tian2023gptzero,mitchell2023detectgpt}. \citet{zellers2019defending} and \citet{tian2023gptzero} proposed training additional models to detect LLM-generated texts. \citet{mitchell2023detectgpt} also found that LLM-generated texts tend to be texts at which the curvature of the LLMs' log-likelihood becomes negative and demonstrated that those can be identified without training additional models.
-These post-hoc detection methods do not degrade text quality because they do not need to modify generated texts.
-However, post-hoc detection methods are inferior to watermarking methods in terms of detection accuracy \citep{krishna2023paraphrasing}.
+These post-hoc methods do not degrade text quality because they do not modify generated texts.
+However, post-hoc methods are inferior to watermarking methods in detection accuracy \citep{krishna2023paraphrasing}.